chef-boneyard/chef-web-docs-2016/includes_chef_dk/includes_chef_dk_tools_other.rst

      - Description
    * - |chef vault|
      - An encryption manager for usernames, passwords, and files.
-   * - |foodcritic|
-     - A lint tool for static analysis of recipe code.
    * - |kitchen_vagrant|
      - A |vagrant| driver for |kitchen|.
    * - |subcommand knife spork|